Skip to content

 Recompile the Runtime

 After adding and configuring your pallets in the runtime, the next step is to ensure everything is set up correctly.
-To do this, recompile the runtime using the following command:
+To do this, recompile the runtime with the following command (make sure you're in the project's root directory):

 cargo build --release